adrb/bentool/README.md

 out of receiver's range it can classify traffic to device based on factors like :

   - when devices changes broadcasted data
-  - how frequent it sends data
+  - how frequently device sends data
-  - when it has been received
+  - when broadcast has been received

 Second technique is based on tracking device BT address, broadcasted along with EN data.
 Contrary to what is written in [specification](https://covid19-static.cdn-apple.com/applications/covid19/current/static/contact-tracing/pdf/ExposureNotification-BluetoothSpecificationv1.2.pdf), devices uses Resolvable Random Private addreses with fixed interval changes.